ModernProgrammer/UICollectionViewParallaxCell/README.md

 func collectionView(_ collectionView: UICollectionView, cellForItemAt indexPath: IndexPath) -> UICollectionViewCell {
         let cell = collectionView.dequeueReusableCell(withReuseIdentifier: cellId, for: indexPath) as!
 CustomParallaxCell cell.paddingOffset = 150 // declares the offset intensity of parallax
-        cell.backgroundImage = // pass through object to instantiate the setupbackgroundParallax function in the didSet let bounds = collectionView.bounds // variable for the collectionView bounds cell.parallaxOffset(collectionViewBounds: bounds, scrollDirecton: .vertical) // instantiate the inital bounds of the collectionview return cell
+        cell.backgroundImage = // pass through the UIImageView object to instantiate the setupbackgroundParallax function in the didSet let bounds = collectionView.bounds // variable for the collectionView bounds cell.parallaxOffset(collectionViewBounds: bounds, scrollDirecton: .vertical) // instantiate the inital bounds of the collectionview return cell